Jayne Roylance

-Jayne Elizabeth Roylance (née Ward) (1947-2018) was a lawn bowls international for England.
+Jayne Elizabeth Roylance (née Ward) (8 October 1947– 3 November 2018) was a lawn bowls international for England.

 Bowls career

-She won a silver medal in the women's triples with Norma Shaw and Barbara Fuller during the 1988 World Outdoor Bowls Championship in Auckland.
+Roylance won a silver medal in the women's triples with Norma Shaw and Barbara Fuller during the 1988 World Outdoor Bowls Championship in Auckland.

 Two years later she won a bronze medal in the pairs with Mary Price at the Commonwealth Games and four years later Roylance represented England in the fours event, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.